Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Introduction and Results

 \end{itemize} \end{theorem} Part (i) of Theorem \ref{th_sp} concerns the success of empirically computed statistics for spectrogram zeros of an \emph{arbitrary signal} impacted by additive white noise and completes the heuristic explanation of the success of zero-based filtering by showing that disks that are not significant for the underlying clean signal are likely to fail the zero-counting statistical test (non-meaningful disks).
 Furthermore, novel tests based on spectrogram zeros that aim at specifically distinguishing between signals within a given class can be expected to perform very well due to the hyperuniformity of the zero count for each signal contaminated with noise.

-The boundedness assumption on the spectrogram of the clean signal $f$ is standard---it means that $f$ belongs to the modulation space $M^\infty(\mathbb{R})$ \cite{MR201959,benyimodulation}, which includes all distributions commonly used in signal processing---and is fair from the point of view of modelling, whereas assuming decay of $Sf$ could potentially simplify the proof of \eqref{eq_vs} by allowing one to ignore the influence of the mean at very large scales.
+Part (ii) of Theorem \ref{th_sp} provides, for the first time, statistical support for the superiority of zeros over local maxima as filtering landmarks \cite{7180335, 7869100,flandrin2018explorations}, because it shows that statistics computed with the latter suffer from much larger fluctuations in areas of the time-frequency plane dominated by noise.
+Theorem \ref{th_sp} also reveals a fundamental difference between the point process of spectrogram maxima and the heuristic proxy model used so far in signal processing, which approximately describes spectrogram maxima as a perturbed lattice \cite{flmax}: while perturbed lattices are hyperuniform \cite{MR4226523,MR4083986}, spectrogram maxima turn out not to be so, and, as a consequence, certain signal processing heuristics \cite{flmax} are inaccurate at large scales.

-Part (ii) of Theorem \ref{th_sp} provides for the first time statistical support for the superiority of zeros over local maxima as filtering landmarks, as statistics computed with the latter suffer from much larger fluctuations in areas of the time-frequency plane dominated by noise.
-(Most likely, one can extend part (ii) to signals $f+\mathcal{W}$ where $Sf$ is assumed to decay at infinity, but in the end those details have not seemed interesting enough for this article.)
+As for the class of signals $f$ covered by Theorem \ref{th_sp}, we mention that the assumption that their spectrograms are bounded is standard.
+Indeed, it means that $f$ belongs to the \emph{modulation space} $M^\infty(\mathbb{R})$ \cite{MR201959,benyimodulation}, which includes all distributions commonly used in signal processing.
+The bounded spectrogram assumption is also fair from the point of view of modeling, whereas, if we were to assume that $Sf$ decays, the proof of \eqref{eq_vs} could potentially be easier, as one could ignore the influence of the mean at very large scales.
+(In the same vein, one can most likely extend part (ii) to signals $f+\mathcal{W}$ where $Sf$ is assumed to decay at infinity, but in the end those details have not seemed interesting enough for this article.)

 Finally, we comment on further applications to time-frequency analysis.
 The STFT of a signal $f$ is defined more generally with respect to a \emph{window function} $g \in \mathcal{S}(\mathbb{R})$: